Contact Consumer Protection

 consumer@dmirs.wa.gov.au

-Button batteries are found in many common household products, such as remote control car keys, TV remote controls, calculators, kitchen and bathroom scales and greeting cards.
+Button batteries are found in many common household products, such as toys, remote control car keys, TV remote controls, calculators, kitchen and bathroom scales and greeting cards.

-Button batteries are a little known but severe injury risk for children.
 Incidents are most common among very young children and toddlers, with the majority of cases involving children younger than six years.

 If swallowed, coin-sized lithium button batteries can lodge in a child’s system.
 An electrical current is immediately triggered by saliva, which causes a chemical reaction that can cause severe burns to the child’s oesophagus and internal organs such as the lungs, heart, arteries and spine.
 This can take only a few hours, resulting in serious injury or death.
 These injuries can occur even if the battery that is swallowed has gone flat.